Terria-K/G11/README.md

 ## About Programming
 **What is programming?**

 Programming is the process of performing a particular computation for telling a computer to perform a task in order to solve a problem.
+It involves using a programming language to create instructions that a computer can understand and execute.

+Programming can be used to create a wide range of applications, from a simple command-line utilities to a complex web applications and video games.
+It is an essential skill in industries, including technology, finance, healthcare, and entertainment.

+Learning to program requires a combination of technical skills and problem-solving ability.
+Programmers must be able to break down complex problems into smaller, manageable pieces and develop algorithms, and software design principles, as well as familiarity with programming languages and development tools.

 ## About C#